apryor6/apryor6.github.io/_posts/Flexible-CUDA/2017-2-11-Flexible-CUDA.md

 <!-- more -->

 A really bad way would be to maintain two separate projects.
-A better way would be to provide compile-time options to either target the GPU or CPU implementations of each function; however, that would force users to pick a version and stick with it, with recompilation required to change targets.
+A better way would be to provide compile-time options to either target the
+GPU or CPU implementations of each function;
+however, that would force users to pick a version and stick with it, with recompilation required to change targets.
 Furthermore, a function might run faster on the CPU for small array sizes, and faster on the GPU for large ones, so ideally the user would have access to both implementations.
 Okay, so what if we just provide two functions `foo_cpu()` and `foo_gpu()` so that the developer can choose which version of `foo()` to use?
-This solution is close to a good answer, but without one additional improvement you're now expecting somebody to go through their (potentially huge) codebase and change function names and introduce extra logical statements.
-As we will see, there is a functional programming solution that allows for infectious runtime determination of implementation that requires minimal change to existing codebases.
+This solution is close to a good answer, but without one additional improvement you're now expecting somebody to go through their (potentially huge) codebase and change function names and possibly introduce extra logical statements.
+As we will see, there is a functional programming solution that allows for infectious runtime determination of implementation that requires minimal change to
+    existing codebases.

 A second concern relates to the development of the CUDA implementation of the library itself.
 CUDA is a very low-level language, and if our library has complex data structures than it can be difficult to manage data allocation and memory transfers.
 On the host-side (CPU), C++ classes make development easier by abstracting away this type of housekeeping, and ideally we want to do the same on the device-side (GPU) so that we can push our accelerated library out faster.
-With template metaprogramming, we can create a CUDA-interface to our existing classes that greatly simplifies GPU development.
+With specialized template metaprogramming, we can create a CUDA-interface to our existing classes that greatly simplifies
+GPU development by abstracting away the tedium of dealing with low-level GPU memory management with `cudaMalloc`, `cudaMemcpy`, etc.

 In the rest of this article I'll walk through an example of how this problem might come up in practice and how to solve it.

 ## Demonstration
-To demonstrate solutions to both of these problems (implementing code for the GPU and template specialization for the GPU), let's consider a simple example of a template library that works on 2D arrays, and a function that squares every element in the array.
+To demonstrate solutions to both of these topics, let's consider a simple example of a template library that works on 2D arrays, and a single function that squares every element in the array.
+The actual CUDA code for this is trivial, but is not the main focus.
+The software design concept is more important.

 ### The C++ Code
 First, we build a basic 2D array class.

 *Disclaimer: This is an example and not intended to be used in a real library without further modification.
 You generally don't want to be passing/freeing raw pointers in constructors/destructors without some sort of reference counting mechanism.
-There's no move constructor, no operator[] overload, error checking, etc.*
+There's also no move constructor, no operator[] overload, error checking, etc.*

 ~~~ c++